Kuadrant/architecture/rfcs/0000-wire-policies-with-backend-services.md

 spec: {}
 ```

-According to the definition above of a kuadrant instance, a Kuadrant instance, the proposed new Kuadrant CRD would add a label __selector__ to specify which gateways that instance would manage.
-Additionally, for dev testing purposes, the Kuadrant CRD would have image fields for the kuadrant controller, Limitador and Authorino.
-A Kuadrant CR example
+According to the definition above of the kuadrant instance,
+the proposed new Kuadrant CRD would add a label __selector__ to specify which gateways that instance would manage.
+Additionally, for dev testing purposes, the Kuadrant CRD would have image URL fields for the kuadrant controller, Limitador and Authorino components.
+A Kuadrant CR example:

 ```yaml
 apiVersion: kuadrant.io/v1beta1